natchi92/BASBenchmarks/README.md

 We provide the parameters used to build the models within the "src" folder.
 The parameters were identified based on collected data within the BAS set-up within the Department of Computer Science, University of Oxford.
 Data from this set-up can be requested by sending an email to nathalie.cauchi@cs.ox.ac.uk.
 A description of the available data will be soon uploaded within the "doc" folder.

-Please do not forget to cite the publication!
-Thank you!

 Keywords: Cyber-physical systems, building automation systems, thermal modelling, hybrid models, simulation, reachability analysis, probabilistic safety, control synthesis